Why You Shouldn’t Ignore Your Cat’s Bad Breath

-However, if your pet has really bad breath on a consistent basis, you should certainly take her to the vet to get checked.
-This will ensure you can give your cat the appropriate treatment, whether it’s antibiotics or other medications, or a tooth cleaning, to get to the source of the problem and resolve it.
+However, if your pet has noticeably bad breath on a consistent basis, consider taking her to the vet to get checked.
+This will help ensure you can give your cat the appropriate remedy, whether it’s medications or a dental treatment, to get to the source of the problem and resolve it.

-With an understanding of the potential causes of halitosis, you can take the proper steps to maintain your cat’s health and wellbeing.
+Bottom line: with an understanding of the potential causes of halitosis, you can take the proper steps to maintain your cat’s health and well-being.
 If you ever have any doubts as to whether or not your cat’s breath is normal, simply ask your vet.